Maxime Real del Sarte: Politics

 He became involved with the right-wing Action française, where he became associated with Charles Maurras, Léon Daudet, Jacques Bainville, Maurice Pujo, Henri Vaugeois and Léon de Montesquiou.
-He founded and led the royalist organisation Camelots du roi.
-He was a devout and fervent Roman Catholic and a huge admirer of Joan of Arc.
-When he found out that Francois Thalamas, a Professor at the Lycee Condorcet who was critical of Joan of Arc, was to give lectures at the Sorbonnes, he made sure to disrupt their course with his collaborators.
+He founded and led the Action française-affiliated royalist youth organisation the Camelots du roi.
+He was a devout and fervent Roman Catholic with a strong devotion to Joan of Arc.
+When he found out that Amédée Thalamas, a Professor at the Lycee Condorcet who was critical of Joan of Arc, was to give lectures at the Sorbonne, he made sure to disrupt their course with his collaborators.
 He founded the organization "Les Compagnons de Jeanne d'Arc".
 He was wounded in an anti-parliamentary clash on 6 February 1934.

+His statue of General Charles Mangin, which was made thanks to a subscription launched by Marshal Foch and erected on the Place Denys-Cochin, was destroyed by the Germans who occupied Paris in October 1940, on the express orders of Adolf Hitler, one of only two statues in Paris he ordered destroyed.
 During World War II, he was awarded a medal by the Vichy regime.

 Death

 He died on 15 February 1954 near Saint-Jean-de-Luz.